agustinaarroyuelo/agustinaarroyuelo.github.io/_posts/2018-07-08-final_evaluation.markdown

 # Examples

 ## A trivial example
-Trying to estimate the mean and standard deviation of normal data
+In this example I will try to estimate the mean and standard deviation of normal data.
+This problem could be solved using a likelihood, but is still good for testing the SMC-ABC sampler in a very basic instance.

 ```python